mario-dg/Neural-Nexus/Risk Models and Analysis/A Systematic Risk Assessment Framework of Automotive Cybersecurity - Summary.md

 https://doi.org/10.1007/s42154-021-00140-6
 Yunpeng Wang, Yinghui Wang, Hongmao Qin, Haojie Ji, Yanan Zhang, Jian Wang

+## General Paper Summary
+The paper presents a systematic risk assessment framework for automotive cybersecurity, emphasizing the need for comprehensive analysis throughout the vehicle's lifecycle due to evolving cyber threats.
+Key components include:

+- **Introduction to Automotive Cybersecurity Challenges**: Recognizes the complexity and connectivity of modern vehicles, increasing vulnerability to cyber-attacks, and the importance of cybersecurity risk assessments.
+- **Survey on Existing Risk Assessment Methods**: Discusses methods like STRIDE, CVSS, OWASP, and their application in automotive security, highlighting the gaps in current approaches.
+- **Systematic Risk Assessment Framework**: Proposes a new framework consisting of risk identification, analysis, and assessment phases, leveraging STRIDE and attack trees for detailed threat evaluation and introducing a novel automotive cybersecurity risk matrix for quantifying risks.
+- **Application of the Framework**: Demonstrates the framework's effectiveness through a case study on a Telematics Box (T-Box), showcasing how the proposed method systematically addresses cybersecurity threats.
+- **Conclusion**: Affirms the framework's utility in identifying, analyzing, and assessing cybersecurity risks across the vehicle lifecycle, providing a foundation for future research and enhancement of automotive cybersecurity measures.

+This framework incorporates specific processes and methods to effectively analyze potential attack paths, integrating changes in threat environments and available information, thereby offering a comprehensive approach to automotive cybersecurity risk assessment.

 ## Framework Description
 ![[Framework.png]]
 #### 1. Risk Identification: